Shop for last-minute yet highly original and authentic souvenirs

 The airport offers a wide range of traditional goods that make for the perfect souvenir.
 Head to terminal one to find shops specializing in Japanese fabrics, confectioneries, tea, lacquerware and more.
-What's more, the third floor is home to the Japan Origami Museum, where you'll be able to view a display of some 400 origami works and purchase various origami-related souvenirs.
 In addition to traditional goods, there are also numerous shops specializing in Japanese pop culture, including a Hello Kitty store and a toy store.

-Once past the security gate, you'll find numerous duty-free brands such as Chanel, Burberry and Cartier.
+Once past the security gate, you'll find numerous duty-free brands such as Chanel and Cartier.
 General duty-free shops dotted throughout the terminal also offer cheap deals on liquor, tobacco and cosmetics.

 Grab snacks, books and medicine before your flight departs at one of the many convenience stores located throughout the terminals.
-If looking for a place to eat, note that most restaurants and bars are located prior to the security gate on the third and fourth floors.
+If looking for a place to eat, note that some restaurants and bars are located on the fourth floor prior to the security gate and some are on the third floor after security.

-Tokyo's other international airport provides closer convenience to the center of the city, with Shinagawa Station a quick 20-minute train ride away.
-While this airport is smaller than Narita, there are still numerous places to buy souvenirs, tasty food and luxury items.
+Tokyo's international airport provides closer convenience to the center of the city, with Shinagawa Station a quick 20-minute train ride away.
+There are numerous places to buy souvenirs, tasty food and luxury items.

 Souvenirs from Haneda